jeffwright13/pytest-insight/docs/01_CONCEPTUAL_FRAMEWORK.md

 **Analysis** builds on Query (and sometimes Compare) to calculate metrics and detect patterns.
 It answers questions like:
 - What is the failure rate?
-- How many tests are flaky?
+- How many tests are unreliable?
 - What's the average duration?
 - Which tests consistently fail together?